SDA-SE/sda-dropwizard-commons/sda-commons-server-cors/README.md

 ## Configuration
-The CORS bundle requires an environment specific configuration in your yaml.
+The CORS bundle requires an environment specific configuration in your YAML.
 Otherwise no CORS headers will be added to the response and therefore cross origin resource sharing will fail.

 ```yaml